In this blog, we aim to discuss the key parameters and figures you should look for while scouting for a stock for investment purposes.

-Ratio analysis is crucial while taking an investment decision.
+Ratio analysis is crucial while making an investment decision.
 It helps in knowing about the operations of a company and also helps to compare companies in the same industry to zero in on the best investment option.

-P/E ratio also known as the Price-to-Earnings ratio shows how much an investor is willing to pay for every rupee of earnings.
+The P/E ratio also known as the Price-to-Earnings ratio shows how much an investor is willing to pay for every rupee of earnings.
 The ratio indicates how the market is valuing the company – overvalued or undervalued.

-You should compare a company’s current P/E ratio with historical P/E, industry P/E and market P/E to understand the valuation of the stock.
+You should compare a company’s current P/E ratio with historical P/E, industry P/E, and market P/E to understand the valuation of the stock.
 For example –